w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students flashing content and ask them to determine if it is below the general flash and red flash thresholds.
 Assess how students understand accessibility requirements for flashing content.
 * Practical &mdash; Give students an interface containing animations and ask them to make them accessible.
-Assess how students define mechanisms to reduce or disable the animations.
+Assess how students define methods to reduce or disable the animations.

 {% include excol.html type="end" %}